mohsin-ashraf/personal-msds/todayIlearned.md

 Caution: This timeline is tailored for **@mohsin-ashraf** and might not be suitable for everyone.

+## Day 09 | April 09 2020 | Tuesday
+Today I started learning the common mistakes that people make while improving the machine leraning model.
+- Machine Learning Diagnostic.
+- Lower dimensional hypothesis functions can be plotted to check them.
+- Splitting data in Training, Validation and test set.
+- R<sup>2<sup>, Plotting regression error function.
+- Percision, Recall, F1-score, AUC-ROC and Accuracy.
+	- Precision Recall Trade off.
+		- Increasing or decreasing the confidence of the estimator for postive class.
+- Bias & Variance analysis.
+	- Plotting training and validation error.
+	- Bias occurs when the training and validation errors are colse to each other but also are very high.
+	- Variance occurs when the training and validation error has a large difference and the training error is very low where as the validation error is very high.
+- Regularization overcomes overfitting problem by penalizing the coefficients of the features.
+	- Larger value of regularization can introduce higher bias.
+	- Smaller value of regularization can introduce higher variance.
+- Learning curves.
+	- Training error vs Cross validation error.
+- Fixes for models.
+	- Get more training examples (fixes high variance).
+	- Try smaller set of fetures (fixes high variance, but the model might loss some important information).
+	- Using lower polynomials (fixes the high variance).
+	- Using higher regularization term (fixed the high variance).
+	- **Using more data don't actually fixes the high bias problem**.
+	- Add more features (fixes the high bias problem).
+	- Using higher polynomials (fixes the high bias problem).
+	- Using smaller regularization term (fixes high bias problem).
+- Machine Learning System desgins.
+	- Take some manual look at what errors you model is making.
+	- Try to visualize the overall results of your machine learning model against the input.
+	- Numerical interpretation of your model, results and data.

 ## Day 08 | April 08 2020 | Wednesday
 Today I continues with neural networks from backpropogation to onword.